kamilkhanlab/nonsmooth-forward-ad/paper.md

 # Summary

 Mathematically, non-smooth functions are those that are not infinitely continuously differentiable.
 Since classical optimization assumes certain differentiability conditions, it becomes impractical to apply to non-smooth optimization problems.
 It can often be infeasible to exhaust all potential solutions, especially given that discontinuities may produce multiple feasible regions.
-Non-smooth analysis techniques were designed to handle concerns surrounding differentiation and allow for applications of more classical optimizations.
-[Griewank1994ADD]
+Non-smooth analysis techniques were designed to handle concerns surrounding differentiation and allow for applications of more classical optimizations [@Griewank1994ADD] @Griewank1994ADD.

 # Statement of need